ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/full-width-rows/index.md

 title: "Full Width Rows"
 ---

-Under normal operation, ag-Grid will render each row as a horizontal list of cells.
+Under normal operation, AG Grid will render each row as a horizontal list of cells.
 Each cell in the row will correspond to one column definition.
 It is possible to switch this off and allow you to provide one component to span the entire width of the grid and not use columns.
 This is useful if you want to embed a complex component inside the grid instead of rendering a list of cells.
 This technique can be used for displaying panels of information.

 [[note]]
 | You may be wondering what full width rows are useful for.
 Their usage is very rare and most
 | applications will not use them.
 If you cannot think of a use case for it, then don't worry,
 | do not use it.
-Full width rows were initially introduced into ag-Grid to support
+Full width rows were initially introduced into AG Grid to support
 | [Master / Detail](../master-detail/) before the grid provided direct support for master / detail.
 | Now that master / detail is directly supported, the usefulness of full width is reduced.